Republicans recoil from Missouri Sen. Hawley after election results challenge

 "How is he going to operate in the Senate with Republicans?
 When (Senate Majority Leader) Mitch McConnell pleads don't do this and he does it, and then this is the consequence," he said.
 "How is he going to get along with his colleagues?
 How is he going to do anything?
 What's his political future?"

 Beaumont reported from Des Moines, Iowa.
-Associated Press correspondent David Lieb contributed from Jefferson City, Missouri.
+Associated Press writer David Lieb in Jefferson City, Missouri contributed to this report.